Almondbank: School, church and community

 The village of Almondbank is often seen as including the attached hamlets of Pitcairngreen and Lochty, and the wider area is sometimes called Almondvalley.
 There is one school serving the area, Pitcairn Primary, which opened in 1939 and replaced older schools.
 The school is located in the northernmost housing development of the village, sometimes referred to as Bridgeton, even although there is no signage in recognition of this and the area remains part of Almondbank itself (as opposed to Pitcairngreen and Lochty).
 Next to the school lies the only shop in the village and directly opposite this is the church, which is known as Almondbank/Tibbermore (St Serf's).

-Another area of the village is known as College Mill, which borders the River Almond, the river that gives the village its name and a housing development constructed in the 1990s at the southern end of the village was known for many years as "Bett Homes", named after the site developers.
+Another area of the village is known as College Mill, which borders the River Almond, the river that gives the village its name.
+A housing development constructed in the 1990s at the southern end of the village was known for many years as "Bett Homes", named after the site developers.
 This area encompasses Admiralty Wood and MacKenzie Drive, the majority of houses in the latter being 'affordable homes'.
 Around the same time these houses were being built, a much smaller development in the Lochty area was built by the local construction firm, GS Brown.

 Almondbank is close to another Perthshire village, Methven.